-The role of the Independent Reviewer is to assist us in ensuring that our regulatory decisions remain of a high quality, that we are effective and fair, and that all the correct processes and procedures have been followed properly.
+The role of the Independent Reviewers is to assist us in ensuring that our regulatory decisions remain of a high quality, that we are effective and fair, and that all the correct processes and procedures have been followed properly.

-The Independent Reviewer has two main responsibilities:
+The Independent Reviewers have two main responsibilities:

-- to carry out regular reviews of a random sample of cases and decisions to check that the outcomes are fair, consistent, and are in line with what we are supposed to do as the regulator of barristers.
+- to carry out regular audits of a random sample of cases and decisions to check the processes have been followed correctly and the cases have been handled fairly and consistently and that there has been appropriate consideration of equality, diversity and inclusion issues in line with what we are supposed to do as the regulator of barristers.

 We can also ask the Independent Reviewers to conduct thematic reviews of areas of our work in taking regulatory decisions and make recommendations about changes we could make to improve our systems.